 Bea Howe is most well-known for her group biography A Galaxy of Governesses, which I enjoyed, and Green Fingers.
-The Life of Jane Loudon which I haven’t read, not had I heard of till I read William Maxwell’s edition of Sylvia’s letters.
+The Life of Jane Loudon which I haven’t read [update: I have now], nor had I heard of till I read William Maxwell’s edition of Sylvia’s letters.
 He describes her as the author of that book and as the wife of Mark Lubbock, the BBC’s Light Music conductor from 1933 to 1944.
 A Fairy Leapt Upon My Knee had completely disappeared from sight by the end of Bea’s life: she may have forgotten it herself.
 But it should be remembered as part of the remarkable flowering of 1920s English literary fantasy, alongside Hope Mirrlees’ Lud-in-the-Mist (1926), David Garnett’s Lady Into Fox (1922), and Stella Benson’s Living Alone (1919).
 And, of course, Lolly Willowes in 1926, and the rush of popular witchcraft novels that followed it in 1927.

 3 thoughts on “Bea Howe, A Fairy Leapt Upon My Knee”